 About the Program

-The CT-CCNP is a four-semester, 68-credit program which awards an Associate in Science Degree.
-Graduates are eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) and can apply for licensure through the Connecticut Department of Public Health.
+4 Semesters, 65 CreditsA 4-semester, 65-credit program awarding an Associate in Science Degree.
+Graduates are eligible to take the National Council Licensing Examination for Registered Nurses (NCLEX-RN) and can apply for licensure through the CT Department of Public Health.

 Late applications and transcripts will not be accepted.